Getting Your Church's Website Ready for Christmas

 - As you approach Christmas, tell stories of how your congregation is preparing to celebrate the birth of Christ.
 Whether it’s young people caroling, the altar guild decorating the altar, parish cooks preparing meals for the homebound, take lots of pictures and share them.

-- Create shareable invitational posts for your Christmas worship and events.
+- Create shareable posts and events for your Christmas worship and other activities.
 You can use that same eye-catching graphic and invitational language, and make sure the Christmas worship post includes a link back to your website page that has all the pertinent information.
 Invite your parishioners to share this post on their own accounts.
 Make sure to remind your parishioners to like your page – this will help you build an audience.

 - Consider a boosted post, defining your audience as people who like your page and their friends.
 The likelihood of someone visiting your church, at Christmas or otherwise, is higher if they discover that they are friends with someone from your church.

 But you’re not done yet!
-In addition to making digital preparations in advance of your worship, as a communicator, make sure to capture all of the beauty, solemnity, and joy during worship!
+In addition to making digital preparations in advance of your worship, as a communicator, make sure to capture all of the beauty, solemnity, and joy during worship and other activities!
 Task specific people to be official photographers of the worship services and other special Christmas events, and you’ll have great content for next year!

 - Remember to designate one or more official photographer for Christmas services.
 Cell phone cameras can take great pictures and almost everyone has a phone in their pocket.